colbyj/bride-of-frankensystem/docs/framework/database_layer.rst

    SQLALCHEMY_DATABASE_URI = "postgresql://user:password@host:5432/dbname"

 Schema creation runs at startup either way.
 Migrating live data between databases is a separate operation — typically a ``pg_dump``/``pg_restore`` after exporting the SQLite content with ``sqlalchemy``-native or third-party tools.

+The main limitation of this is that from the admin panel you cannot download the entire database as a file, nor can you delete the database.

 See :doc:`/deploying/server` for production deployment context.